gitmeED331/Firefly/README.md

   - status: nearly complete
   - issues:
     - [X] some program menus are not working properly (such as Deezer)
-    - want to make is dynamic (open and close with arrow button)
+    - [ ] want to make is dynamic (open and close with arrow button)
 - [ ] System Info Tray
   - Status: nearly complete
   - issues:
+    - [X] Reactive Volume icon with popup window sliders
     - [ ] need to move the wifi controls from the system tray to the system info tray
     - [ ] need to create bluetooth control
     - [ ] need to make power profile selection menu for the battery indicator